 - Classical type.
 Most people with Hodgkin lymphoma have this one.

 - Nodular lymphocyte predominant Hodgkin lymphoma.
 This is rare and affects young adults more than older people.

-The most common first symptom of Hodgkin's lymphoma is a swelling, often in your neck, upper chest, armpit or groin.
-This is a swollen lymph gland which is usually painless.
-It will feel firm rather than hard.
-These lumps may appear slowly over time.
-Other symptoms that some people may have include:
+Often, the first symptom of Hodgkin lymphoma that you’ll notice is a swelling in your neck, chest, armpit or groin.
+This is a swollen lymph gland, which doesn’t usually hurt.
+It will feel firm (like rubber) rather than hard, and these lumps can appear slowly over time.
+Other symptoms can include: